-Behind ES6’s syntax changes: let and const
+Behind the Syntax Part I: let and const variables

 They usually cover the very visible changes in the language like the new variable declaration keywords.
 I have found that these articles tend to cover the same ground in an extremely shallow way that does a disservice to the changes in the language and to the reader.
 They often present these new features as simple syntax changes and don’t mention the underlying changes in functionality going on.

 That’s not to say the stuff I cover in these posts isn’t discussed or written about extensively, they are.
 I just wanted to write something specifically for people who might be coming from one of these very basic ES6 primer articles.

 I’m going to break these up into a series of posts.
 The first one is going to be the most common example.

 What they tell you:

 const keywords.
 You use

 let for variables you know the value is going to change and

 Amazingly, this is the level of detail I’ve seen a fair amount of articles give on the topic.
 But there is more going on under the hood.